Move to Northern Ireland: for the great outdoors

 People around the world dream of having golden beaches, rolling hills and wild coastlines on their doorsteps.
 In Northern Ireland, those dreams are a reality.
-Where else can you sit in a city restaurant and look out the window to Black Mountain?
-If sublime landscape is an important factor when considering where to move, look no further than Northern Ireland.

-If you like catching glimpses of the past, the island has no shortage of ancient history – over 16,000 historic monuments have been identified, ranging from prehistoric tombs to post-medieval settlements and dating from 7000 BC.
+If you like catching glimpses of the past, the island has no shortage of ancient history.
+Over 16,000 historic monuments have been identified, ranging from prehistoric tombs to post-medieval settlements and dating from 7000 BC.

 A Green Future

 The environmental crisis is a very real concern.
-Sustainability and investing in a green future have never been more important but rest assured, Northern Ireland is doing its part to combat and minimise its ecological footprint and tackle climate change.
+Sustainability and investing in a green future have never been more important, but rest assured, Northern Ireland is doing its part to combat and minimise its ecological footprint and tackle climate change.

 And it’s no wonder, given the country’s exquisite beauty and natural resources.
 Following the COP26 summit, the Northern Ireland Assembly passed its first-ever Climate Change Act, with legally binding targets to achieve Net Zero emissions by 2050.